SpoonX/aurelia-orm/doc/installation.md

 Run `jspm i aurelia-orm`

+Add `aurelia-orm` to the `bundles.dist.aurelia.includes` section of `build/bundles.js`.

-Aurelia-orm has submodules.
+Aurelia-orm needs an installation of (aurelia-api)[https://www.npmjs.com/package/aurelia-api] na `aurelia-validation@0.6.6`.
+It also has submodules.
 They are imported in it's main file, so no further action is required.

 If the installation results in having forks, try resolving them by running: